port-labs/port-docs/docs/guides/all/automatically-approve-action-using-automation.md

 ```

-This SSA configuration does the following:
+This self service configuration does the following:

 - Defines an action with the identifier "request_permissions"
 - Sets up user inputs for selecting permission types (ReadOnly or ReadWrite)